kkyon/knighty/README.md

 #Example 1 pinterest.com  Auto Follow

 This is a example for login pinterest.com and auto follow a user list.
-Code is revised to load full follower list.
+Code is revised to load full follower list. see the demo http://youtu.be/EPo97DLsyHo

     username='username' # your pinterest account